Admissions, Registration, & Records

 Change of Academic Program

-There are times when a student’s aptitude and interests may be better served by a change of academic program.
-A student who is considering a change from one program to another must meet with an Academic Advisor to explore the possibilities and implications of such a change, and complete a Change of Academic Program form.
-Students should consider carefully before changing their academic program, and are discouraged from changing more than once per year.
-Academic program changes received after the published census date of each semester or term will not take affect until the next academic semester or term.
-The College reserves the right to evaluate academic program changes on a case by case basis.
+A student who is considering a change from one program to another must meet with an Academic Advisor to explore the possibilities and implications of such a change and complete a Change of Academic Program form.
+Students should consider carefully before changing their academic program and are discouraged from changing more than once per year.
+Academic program changes received after the published census date of each semester will not take effect until the next academic semester.

 Veterans should consult with the Veterans’ Officer before making a change; the Department of Veterans Affairs will not pay for some types of training.